template-deprecated/create-typescript-app/README.md

 1. Download file that match you os and cpu in [bin](bin)
 2. make it execuable by `chmod +x <path/to/file>`
-3. learn more `create-typescript-app --help`
+3. learn more `create-typescript-template-app --help`

 #### Option B